Introduction to Wizardry

 Just like for sorcerers, hardcore improvisation uses rules for Using Abilities at Default (GURPS Powers, pg.
 173-174) with some alterations.

 Like when using normal improvisation, the wizard must have a spellbook with the spell written in it, and must study it for seconds equal to the spell's full cost.
 The mechanics for Speed-Reading remain the same.
-Then, he must make a Will or Will-based Thaumatology roll.
+Then, he must make a IQ or Thaumatology roll.
 The roll takes a -2 penalty per 25% of the cost of Wizardly Study the spell is worth, or fraction thereof. (-2 for a spell that costs 0-25% of Wizardly Study's cost, -4 for 26-50%, -6 for 51-75%, and -8 for 76-100%).
 The act of hardcore improvisation costs 3 FP, but the wizard may spend extra FP.
-Each extra FP spend negates -1 in penalties, but cannot provide a net bonus.
+Each extra FP spent negates -1 in penalties, but cannot provide a net bonus.
 The casting of the improvised spell retains its normal cost!

 If the roll succeeds, the wizard may cast the spell once.
 To cast it again, he'll have to repeat the process.
 If the roll fails, the FP spent are wasted and the spell fizzles.
 If he roll a critical failure, disables the spellcasting ability of the wizard for 1d minutes.